Olivia-the-G/notary-express/README.md

 - You can then enter in your text and click the 'save note' button to save it.
 - You can also clear your current note by clicking the 'clear form' button.

+## Application

+Visit the launched application at the URL -

 ## License
 This application is under the MIT license.
 To see full license details, [click here](https://opensource.org/license/mit/)